I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 “Help me clear the plates, Don?”

 He was a diplomat.
 A gentleman.
 A non-reactive Buddha.
 A sophisticate and a bon-vivant who saw no point in wasting time on being discontent.
-Yep, we were a match made in heaven.
+Yep, he was heaven, to me, and we matched perfectly.
 We had the same temperament and shared an ironic sense of humor.
-Our tastes and desires matched exactly in everything: music, food, a respectful fondness for beer and weed.
+Our tastes and desires matched exactly in everything: music, food, a respectful fondness for tall-neck beers and weed.
 We loved the same books and movies, having fun in nature, playing with dogs, hanging out with friends.
 Not a beat was missed.

 There was just one thing, though.
 Jake was Jewish.

 To me, that was nothing even though I was raised Irish Catholic.
 I don’t even know if my parents thought it was any big thing, they never said.
-I think they were playing the watchful waiting game, really, assuming it would all work out eventually.
-Or maybe that detail was nothing much of anything to them, either.
-So, to me, Jake being a Jew, and me not being a Jew, was akin to the difference in the color of our eyes, mine blue and his brown.
+Jake being a Jew, and me not being a Jew, was akin to the difference in the color of our eyes, mine blue and his brown.
 Just a fact but nothing to get all fussy about.

-To his family, Jake was “golden boy” and from their point of reference, I was surely the bruise on their perfect apple?
-The blight of industry in the middle of their pristine wilderness?
-The scratch on their otherwise mint condition Jaguar?
-Were they just making an allowance for his collegiate folly of dating the goy—a rite of passage maybe, letting him get it out of his system.
+To his family, Jake was “golden boy.”
+From their point of reference, I was surely the bruise on their perfect apple?
+Were they just making an allowance for his collegiate folly of dating the goy—a rite of passage maybe, letting him get it out of his system?
 I couldn’t know.
-And I certainly didn’t give it much consideration.
+And I certainly didn’t give it much thought.
+Early on, that is.

-That summer before turning twenty, I took my first ever trip to Chicago by train.
+That summer before turning twenty, I took my first trip to Chicago by train.
 Jake had finished school and went home for the two-week break before graduation.
-His parents were leaving soon on a trip for five days before meeting up with everyone in St. Louis for the commencement ceremony and a big celebration.
+His parents were leaving soon on a trip for five days before meeting up with everyone in St. Louis for the commencement ceremony.
 Jake and I were entrusted to house sit for those few days.
-But first, a mandatory meeting with the parents.
+But first, a mandatory meeting with the parents was in order.

-It was one of those hot and muggy days of a Midwest summer and I had on a short skirt paired with a white crocheted top that I wore bra-less, buttoned down the front with an open butterfly design on the back that showed plenty of skin.
+It was one of those really hot and muggy days of a Midwest summer and I had on a mini-skirt paired with a white crocheted top that I wore bra-less, buttoned down the front with an open butterfly design on the back that showed plenty of skin.
 Feinman was happy to see me when we met up at the station but immediately expressed concern about my appearance for meeting his mom.
 I protested the heat and he shrugged his shoulders.
-Plus, I was lugging his gargantuan suitcase he had asked me to bring on the train, rendering me the last passenger off to an anxiously waiting boyfriend.
-So, he let that one go.

 Her eyes were all over me in unveiled scrutiny.
-Bea Feinman seemed less than pleased to meet me, studying me curiously like I was a peculiar but exotic animal at the zoo.
-We sat in the kitchen while his mother ran through a memorized list of responsibilities while they were gone.
+Beatrice Feinman seemed less than pleased to meet me, studying me curiously like I was a peculiar but exotic animal at the zoo.
+We sat at the kitchen table while his mother ran through a memorized list of responsibilities while they were gone.
 When she presented an envelope of three crisp one hundred-dollar bills, she handed it to me in a gesture of great faith.

 What did I do?
 Wasn’t I going to college?
 What were my ambitions, my interests in life?
 What did my parents do?
 Was my family originally from St. Louis?

-As I settled into my private chamber, the first moment I had to myself since we arrived, I sat on the bed and heaved an audible sigh.
+That night, I fell into bed into a dreamy sleep in the darkest room you could ever imagine.
+Shades keeping out all the light, also kept me in the dark to what was happening underneath.
+I’d been shown to my bedroom earlier, two floors above and removed from Jake’s.
+After dinner, as I settled into my private chamber, the first moment I had to myself since we arrived, I sat on the bed and heaved an audible sigh.
+I’d made it through this new turf and was exhausted but still in one piece.
 Within minutes, I heard a knock on my door, and opening it, found Jake grinning on the other side.

 “Meet me in the basement in one hour,” he said.

 The next morning, I was trapped in a vortex.
-The windows had those room-darkening shades and I had no idea what time it was so on an occasional stir to consciousness, it seemed like it was still the middle of the night.
+The absolute thoroughness of the dark in that room—I had no idea what time it was so on an occasional stir to consciousness, it seemed like it was still the middle of the night.
 I’d roll over and fall back into dreamland.
 After a while, I finally got up to pee and from the hallway, I could hear the sound of lively conversation below.
 It was a whole different day in that part of the house.
 I had been held captive and presumed missing in a temporal climate-controlled alt-universe, it seemed.
 In semi-panic mode, I quickly dressed and padded down the stairs.

 “There she is!”
 Jake declared, “Well, you’re a sleepy head.”